random-bits-studio/use-siwe/README.md

 #### Client-side

-Check to see is a user is authenticated with the `useSession` hook like in the example below:
+Check to see if a user is authenticated with the `useSession` hook like in the example below:

 ```ts